vitorstabile/data-structures-and-algorithms-in-java-basics/README.md

 A useful class to use to make operations in Arrays in Java is the Arrays.class

-We can see the operations in the [Java Doc](https://docs.oracle.com/javase/8/docs/api/java/util/Arrays.html)
+We can see the operations in the [Java Arrays Doc](https://docs.oracle.com/javase/8/docs/api/java/util/Arrays.html)

 ```java
 public class Main {